The sessions are led by your child.

 The counsellor is trained to reflect their thoughts and feelings and support them in making change.

 For Primary school age children this may involve play therapy where children can work out their emotions through play as well as talking if the child engages this way.
 Sometimes older children and young people engage through play and art too.
+We are not Art Therapists but we occasionally use 'art' in therapy.

 As a general rule counselling will last for between six and eight sessions but that is a very general rule.
 It could be more or it could be less.
 It will last as long as it needs to but by starting with an actual number it can help focus the process.